 Performing a Master's Degree final recital, in the Amaryllis Concert Hall.
 Royal College of Music, London.

 As a winner of the DePaul Concerto Festival for Young Performers, Aviva soloed with the Oistrakh Symphony of Chicago.
 She also won second place at the Birmingham Bloomfield Symphony Orchestra Concerto Competition.
 Aviva has participated in many international music festivals, including: the Meadowmount School of Music, Brevard Music Center Summer Institute, Bowdoin International Music Festival, and Wintergreen Summer Music Festival.
 An avid traveler, Aviva has performed in the United States, Canada, England, Israel, and China, as well as in Italy (virtually).
 While studying in the U.K., Aviva had the opportunity to perform in venues such as the Austrian Cultural Forum and the Victoria & Albert Museum.
 She also regularly played at St. John’s Smith Square concert hall as assistant concertmistress of the Young Musicians Symphony Orchestra.
 In 2016, Neve Yerushalayim College in Jerusalem, Israel invited Aviva to perform on the Simchas Beis Hashoeivah concert, "A Night to Remember," where more than 1,000 women attended.
 While there, she also played on a benefit recital for the Israel Cancer Association organized by cellist Emily Camras.
 In the summer of 2016, Aviva visited China to give a Concert for Children with pianist Shlomo Jiyao Li, in the city of Xi'an.
 In 2020, Aviva began a collaboration with Chinese Canadian pianist Shirley Wu, with performances taking the duo to Chicago, New York City, and Montreal, Canada.
-During the 2020 pandemic, Aviva and Shirley performed on morale-boosting livestream events "AndraTuttoBene - Festival di Musica" in Italy, and "One World 520" in Canada, publicized by local media in both countries.
+They were guest soloists at the Hello Panda Festival in NYC, the largest Chinese New Year lantern festival in North America, with performances aired in China on television station CCTV-4.
+When the pandemic began, Aviva and Shirley performed on morale-boosting livestream events "AndraTuttoBene - Festival di Musica" in Italy, and "One World 520" in Canada, publicized by local media in both countries.
+Aviva's biggest project during the pandemic was singlehandedly organizing 50 violinists from every state in America to bring a special musical tribute to frontline workers (viewable here: "50 Violinists from 50 States.")

 Aviva earned her Master's degree in violin performance in July 2018, from the Royal College of Music, where she studied with Itzhak Rashkovsky and Michal Cwizewicz.
 During her studies, from 2016-18, the RCM was ranked the #1 conservatory for performing arts in the U.K. and Europe, and second in the world (QS World University Rankings).
 Aviva received her Bachelor's of Music in Violin Performance with Honors from the University of Michigan in 2015, where she studied with Andrew Jennings.
 Her past teachers include Gerardo Ribeiro, and David Yonan, and she has performed in masterclasses for such distinguished musicians as Ruggiero Ricci, Alice Schoenfeld, Almita and Roland Vamos, Alina Ibragimova, Shmuel Ashkenasi, and the Calidore Quartet.